isabelxklee/datadog/module.md

 ```

 7. Now, when we click on the "Add" button under each dog, it should get added to the `goodDogs` list.

 ---

+## ⭐️ Self-directed activity ⭐️

+Let's keep going and expand this feature.
+Write some logic that removes a dog from the `goodDogs` list.

+Here are 2 options for implementing this feature:

+1. Create a "Remove" button that removes a dog from the list.
+2. Clicking on the "Add" button again removes the dog.

+---